ethanrowe/auto-consul/README.md

 The first launches the agent, the latter checks its run status and issues a heartbeat to the specified S3 bucket.

-Because this is the first server, there will be no heartbeats in the bucket (assuming a fresh bucket/key combination).
-Therefore, the agent will be launched in server mode, along with the bootstrap option to initialize the raft cluster for state management.

-Look in the S3 bucket above, under "servers", and you should see a timestamped entry like "20140516092731-server1".
-This is produced by the "heartbeat" command and allows new agents to discover active members of the cluster for joining.

-Having seen the server heartbeat, go to the agent vagrant box, and do something similar.
-Screen A:

-    auto-consul -r s3://my-bucket/consul/test-cluster \
-                -a 192.168.50.101 \
-                -n agent1 \
-                run

-In this case, the agent will discover the server via its heartbeat.
-It will know that we have enough servers (it defaults to only wanting one;
-that's fine for dev/testing but not good for availability) and thus simply join as a normal agent.

-Screen B:

-    while true; do
-        auto-consul -r s3://my-bucket/consul/test-cluster \
-                    -a 192.168.50.101 \
-                    -n agent1 \
-                    heartbeat
-        sleep 60
-    done

-This generates heartbeats like the server did, but while the server sends heartbeats both to "servers" and "agents" in the bucket, the normal agent sends heartbeats only to "agents".

 # Mode determination